bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/articles/DOM-standard.md

 Removes element’s [attribute](https://dom.spec.whatwg.org/#concept-attribute) whose [namespace](https://dom.spec.whatwg.org/#concept-attribute-namespace) is namespace and [local name](https://dom.spec.whatwg.org/#concept-attribute-local-name) is localName.

-[Element/toggleAttribute](https://developer.mozilla.org/en-US/docs/Web/API/Element/toggleAttribute "The toggleAttribute() method of the Element interface toggles a Boolean attribute (removing it if it is present and adding it if it is not present) on the given element.")
+[Element/toggleAttribute](https://developer.mozilla.org/en-US/docs/Web/API/Element/toggleAttribute 'The toggleAttribute() method of the Element interface toggles a Boolean attribute (removing it if it is present and adding it if it is not present) on the given element.')

 In all current engines.